wegoagain00/my-portfolio/pages/posts/essential-dev-tools.md

 title: 5 Essential Developer Tools for an Optimized Workflow
 date: 2025-08-01
 description: A list of Developer tools that have helped my workflow and productivity.
 These tools are essential for any developer looking to optimize their workflow.
-tags:
-  - Developer Tools
-  - Productivity
-  - Workflow
+tag: Developer Tools, Productivity, Workflow
 author: "Tawfiq (wegoagain)"
 ---